Skip to content

 3. Wear gloves while handling blood and body fluids.

-6. An effective vaccine against hepatitis B infection is available.
+6. Receive hepatitis B vaccination.
 The standard vaccination scheme is a 3-dose schedule administered at 0, 1, 6 months.
 Booster dose is usually not required for those who have completed a standard three-dose regimen.

-7. All babies born in Hong Kong are vaccinated.
-The birth dose is administered at birth in the hospital, while the second and third doses are given in Maternal & Child Health Centres.
-(Please refer to programme of immunization) For babies born to carrier mothers, an additional hepatitis B immunoglobulin is given within 24 hours of birth to prevent transmission of infection from their mothers.
+7. All babies born in Hong Kong after 1988 are vaccinated.
+The birth dose is administered at birth in the hospital, while the second and third doses are provided in Maternal & Child Health Centres (Please refer to programme of immunisation).
+For babies born to mothers with hepatitis B, an additional hepatitis B immunoglobulin is given within 24 hours of birth to prevent transmission from their mothers.

 9. Pregnant women with high HBV viral load may use antivirals in last trimester to reduce the viral load and the risk of mother-to-child transmission of HBV.
 Please refer to the website of Viral Hepatitis Control Office for more information.